TouchDAW on Chrome OS

 Multicast connections will NOT work!
 (No detectable error occurs app-side, but no MIDI data will ever reach the external network).

 - Bluetooth - Might or might not work.
-The Chromebook I have available does not seem to detect any Bluetooth LE MIDI devices, but that might be different with other Chrome devices.
-Will in any case require an extra app with location permission to do the scanning.
+The Chromebooks I had available so far do not seem to detect any Bluetooth LE MIDI devices, but that might be different with other Chrome devices.
+Would in any case require an extra app with location permission to do the scanning long as the Android version in Chrome remains to be below 12.

 - Virtual - this should be available without restrictions, but of course is happening fully inside the virtual Android environment.